garden-io/garden/docs/reference/module-types/helm.md

 # or a Pod via the `podSelector` field.
 #
 # Because a Helm chart can contain any number of Kubernetes resources, this needs to be specified for certain Garden
-# features and commands to work, such as hot-reloading.
+# features and commands to work.
 serviceResource:
   # The type of Kubernetes resource to sync files to.
   kind: Deployment